IjzerenHein/famous-flex/docs/LayoutController.md

 - renderable `Object` - Renderable to add to the data-source
 - \[insertSpec\] `Spec` - Size, transform, etc.. to start with when inserting

-**Returns**: `FlowLayoutController` - this
+**Returns**: `LayoutController` - this
 <a name="module_LayoutController#remove"></a>
 ###layoutController.remove(indexOrId, [removeSpec])
 Removes a renderable from the data-source.

-The optional argument `removeSpec` is only used by 'FlowLayoutController' and `ScrollLayoutController`.
+The optional argument `removeSpec` is only used `flow` mode is enabled.
 When specified, the renderable is removed using an animation ending at the size, origin, opacity, transform, etc... as specified in `removeSpec'.

 **Params**